AWS What Is It? Business Guide to Its Services, Costs and Benefits

 • Non-profit organizations: International Red Cross, UNICEF, Doctors Without Borders, World Wildlife Fund, and Save The Children.

-Among the companies using AWS are technology startups, as many of them have started their growth with minimal expenses using Amazon’s services instead of making significant investments in infrastructure.
+Among the companies using AWS are technology startups.
+Many of them have started their growth with minimal expenses using Amazon’s services instead of making significant investments in infrastructure.
 As these startups grow, they can move faster and at a lower cost.
-Furthermore, Amazon offers opportunities for these new companies, such as providing credits to accelerators, who then distribute them to emerging startups.
+Furthermore, Amazon offers opportunities for new companies, such as providing credits to accelerators.
+Subsequently, these accelerators invest these funds in emerging startups.

 Which Is Most Used AWS or Azure?